Generalizable End-to-End Tool-Use RL with Synthetic CodeGym: CodeGym

 During the synthesis process, we identify two primary errors with respect to generated environments: (1) \emph{Correctness Error}, where the environment may encounter compilation failures, timeouts, or out-of-memory issues; and (2) \emph{Solvability Error}, where the set of actions provided by the environment is insufficient for any agent to solve the task.

 To filter out faulty environments and verify solvability, we first synthesize a collection of unit test inputs that span multiple difficulty levels and corner cases (see Appendix~\ref{app:unit_test} for details).
 The ground truth coding solution is then used to produce the corresponding unit test outputs.
-Next, leveraging the detailed tool documentation provided by the CodeGym environment, plus example outputs of tools to ensure correct grammar, we prompt an LLM to generate solution functions (i.e., writing codes that call tools to solve the environment; refer to Appendix~\ref{app:solution_function}).
-Although the generation of solution functions is itself error-prone, we can employ the pass@$K$ strategy: $K$ candidate solution functions are generated, and if any of them successfully pass all unit tests within the specified time and memory limits, the CodeGym environment is proven to be solvable.
-Afterwards, we denote the solution function that passes all unit tests as the oracle solution.
+Next, leveraging the detailed tool documentation provided by the CodeGym environment, plus example outputs of tools to ensure correct grammar, we prompt an LLM to generate solution functions (i.e., writing code programs that call tools to solve the environment; refer to Appendix~\ref{app:solution_function}).
+Although the generation of solution functions is itself error-prone, we can employ the pass@$K$ strategy: We generate $K=10$ candidate solution functions, and if any of them successfully passes all unit tests within the specified time and memory limits, the CodeGym environment is considered solvable.
+In this case, the unit tests are further used as task configurations for environment initialization at the RL training stage.
+We then denote the solution function that passes all unit tests as the oracle solution.